 - (Recommended) Use the Search Ads 360 UI to enable parallel tracking for one or more engine accounts.
 To get improved landing page speed as soon as possible, enable parallel tracking right after you migrate your accounts.

-Wait until November 15, 2020, when all Microsoft Advertising accounts will automatically use parallel tracking.
+Wait until January 31, 2021, when all Microsoft Advertising accounts will automatically use parallel tracking.
+Note that eligible accounts will be partially migrated starting October 15, 2020.
+Learn more about partial migration.